 The CMP-IS illustrates the best practices in the industry even if your own organization does things differently.

-To be successful on the CMP exam, you are expected to use the CMP-IS to understand what are considered best practices in the industry and use the study guides to help you understand how these best practices are applied to real-world situations.
+To be successful on the CMP exam, you are expected to use the CMP-International Standards to understand what are considered best practices in the industry and use the study guides to help you understand how these best practices are applied to real-world situations.
 Ultimately, however, you must apply you own own experience along with the educational tools to correctly answer questions.

 Recommended Reading List